Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/remove-device.md

 # Remove a device

 When a Device is disconnected, it is removed from the system.
-A notification appears for [`InputDeviceChange.Removed`](xref:UnityEngine.InputSystem.InputDeviceChange) (sent via [`InputSystem.onDeviceChange`](xref:UnityEngine.InputSystem.InputSystem)) and the Devices are removed from the [`devices`](xref:UnityEngine.InputSystem.InputSystem) list.
+A notification appears for [`InputDeviceChange.Removed`](xref:UnityEngine.InputSystem.InputDeviceChange) (sent with [`InputSystem.onDeviceChange`](xref:UnityEngine.InputSystem.InputSystem)) and the Devices are removed from the [`devices`](xref:UnityEngine.InputSystem.InputSystem) list.
 The system also calls [`InputDevice.OnRemoved`](xref:UnityEngine.InputSystem.InputDevice).

 The [`InputDevice.added`](xref:UnityEngine.InputSystem.InputDevice) flag is reset to false in the process.